socketsupply/nat-traversal-spec/SPEC.md

 #### Static Nat

+The nat has a static IP address and does not drop unsolicited packets.

 #### Easy Nat

 The nat allows a device to use the same port to communicate with other hosts.
 If you are on an easy NAT, you just have to find out what port you have been given and then other peers will be able to message you on that port.